 WSF (Wake Shield Facility) was an american retrievable spacecraft that was released from the Shuttle.
 The wake region behind the 4 m disk-shaped, 1935 kg spacecraft would have been even more vacuous than the ambient region and could have enabled growth of slimmer thin-film semiconductors through molecular beam epitaxy technique.
 The addition of solar panels, additional central processing power, and robotic substrate sample manipulation for extended orbital operations.

 The WSF-4 Free Flyer was planned for 1998.
-After the initials three WSF, the improved version was cancelled.
+After the flights initial three WSF, the improved long-duration version was cancelled.

 |Type / Application:||Material research, retrievable|